-This picture shows the different edges of the tool.
-It is possible that people would use this tool as a scraper by holding the straight edge and using the sharper, curved edge as the blade.
-Alternatively, it could be that that the knife was mounted in a handle (now lost).
-This tool would be used in daily life to cut up meat and other foodstuffs and in prepararing animal skins for use as leather.
-Sometimes flint knives are found mounted in beautiful ivory handles and are thought to be for ceremonial purposes only.
+This tool would be used in daily life to cut up meat and other foodstuffs and in preparing animal skins for use as leather.
+Sometimes flint knives are found with beautiful ivory handles and these are thought to have been used for religious ceremonial purposes only.

 This axe head is made from flint.
-It would have been attached to a handle to make using it easier.
+It would have been attached to a handle to make it easier to use.
 The right side of the axe head is curved and would have been polished to a very sharp edge and this is the side that would be used to chop the wood.
-In this photo, you can see the marks where the flint "knapper's" (makers) shaping stone hit the flint to break off a flake and so produce the sharp edge.
+In this photo, you can see the marks where the flint maker's shaping stone hit the flint to break off flakes and produce the sharp edge.